 Kai-Uwe Brandt – Senior Designer

 Johannes Preun – Junior Designer

-As part of our sustainability strategy, we’re also offsetting our CO2 emissions with climate certificates, which help to support hydropower projects in Myanmar and Vietnam, in which electricity is generated through the use of renewable water resources.
+By the way: As part of our sustainability strategy, we’re offsetting our CO2 emissions by purchasing climate protection certificates.
+To this end, we support hydropower projects in Myanmar and Vietnam, in which electricity is generated through the use of renewable water resources.